Pssst... the content here is pretty sweet, make sure you save this to Pinterest NOW so you don't lose track of it!

-CTA's, or Call To Actions, are prompts you have on your site that tell people what you want them to do.
+CTAs, or Calls To Action, are prompts you have on your site that tell people what you want them to do.

 Although it may seem pretty obvious that you want people to call or email you, you literally need to remind them!